Fixed point distribution on Hilbert scheme of points: Introduction

-Finally, Theorem \ref{main1} combined with the Atiyah-Bott localisation principle is yet another result that strongly supports (but does not imply in any way) the general principle, that the curvilinear component $\CHilb^k(\CC^n)$ should contain all topological information about the main component of $\Hilb^k(\CC^n)$ in general.
+Theorem \ref{main1} combined with the Atiyah-Bott localisation principle is yet another result that strongly supports our view, although it does not imply in any way, that the curvilinear component $\CHilb^k_0(\CC^n)$ must contain all topological information about the smoothable component of $\Hilb^k(\CC^n)$ in general.